 - York's The Star Inn The City makes the sugar syrup in our Old Tom gin using Yorkshire ingredients

 - We sell locally-made alcohol-free 'gin', rum from Leeds and Yorkshire whisky from Filey

 - York's Bessie's Yorkshire Preserves make a delicious York Gin & grapefruit marmalade

 The local community

-We are committed to supporting the local community.
+We raise thousands of pounds for local charities each year.
 Our two official causes are:

 St Leonard's HospiceWe support our local hospice with financial support and promotion on our social media channels.
 In 2020, we supported their fund-raising efforts to celebrate their 35th birthday by creating a limited edition of 350 special edition bottles.
 These sold out very quickly and raised a four-figure sum for the hospice.

 York Cats ProtectionWe support York Cats Protection by providing an annual financial contribution, promoting the adoption of difficult-to-home cats on our social media channels and by offering a York Gin mini bottle to all adopters, to toast their new feline family member.